-Voluntary Notice to U.S. Committee on Foreign Investment in the United States uBriGene is an indirect, wholly owned subsidiary of UBrigene (Jiangsu) Biosciences Co., Ltd., a Chinese contract development and manufacturing organization.
-Under the Asset Purchase Agreement, the Company and uBriGene agreed to use their reasonable best efforts to obtain clearance for the Transaction from the U.S. Committee on Foreign Investment in the United States ("CFIUS"), although obtaining such clearance was not a condition to closing the Transaction.
-In accordance with the Asset Purchase Agreement, the Company and uBriGene expect to file a joint voluntary Notice (the "Notice") and then a formal Notice with CFIUS no later than August 31, 2023.
-After CFIUS accepts a formal Notice, CFIUS initiates a 45-day review to prepare an assessment of potential threats to U.S. national security and identify national security concerns and may conduct a subsequent 45-day investigation.
-At the end of this review or investigation period, if CFIUS determines there are no unresolved national security concerns, CFIUS will apprise the parties of its determination and conclude all action on the matter.
-If CFIUS identifies national security risks during the review or investigation period, CFIUS may identify and impose mitigation measures.
-Depending on the nature and severity of perceived national security risks identified during its investigation, CFIUS may, among other mitigation measures, require suspension of the Transaction, require uBriGene to divest the Facility or other assets relating thereto, forfeit contracts that CFIUS deems to be sensitive, or require appointment of special compliance personnel or a proxy board consisting of U.S. persons.
-If CFIUS determines to require mitigating measures with respect to the Transaction, then uBriGene must comply with such measures after the Closing Date.
+At the completion of its review and, if applicable, investigation, if CFIUS determines there are no unresolved national security concerns, CFIUS will apprise the parties of its determination and conclude all action on the matter.
+Alternatively, CFIUS may identify and impose mitigation measures.
+Depending on the nature and severity of perceived national security risks identified, CFIUS may, among other mitigation measures, require suspension of the Transaction, require uBriGene to divest the Facility or other assets relating thereto, forfeit contracts that CFIUS deems to be sensitive, or require appointment of special compliance personnel or a proxy board consisting of U.S. persons.
+If CFIUS determines to require mitigating measures with respect to the Transaction, then uBriGene must comply with such measures although the Closing Date has already occurred.